im-open/transition-jira-issues/README.md

-# transition-jira-tasks-by-query
+# transition-jira-issues

-This GitHub Action will query Jira using JQL provided as an input, and will transition any tickets it finds to a given status.
+This GitHub Action will query Jira using JQL provided as an input, and will transition any issues it finds to a given status.

 ## Requirements